lwasser/DC-SEA-Python-OldWorkingRepo/lessons/python/06-merging-data.md

 # Combining DataFrames with pandas

 In many "real world" situations, the data we want to use come in multiple files, which we usually load into memory as mutiple pandas DataFrames.
 However, since many analysis tools expect the data to be in a single DataFrame, we need ways of combining multiple DataFrames together.
-Fortunately, the pandas package provides [various methods for combining DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html).
+The pandas package provides [various methods for combining DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html).

+#Learning Objectives
+* Learn how to concatenate two DataFrames together (append one dataFrame to a second dataFrame)
+* Learn how to join two DataFrames together using a uniqueID found in both DataFrames

 To work through the examples below, we first need to load the species and surveys files into pandas DataFrames.
 In iPython: